-Lower spring pre-load provides a softer ride and is usually preferred for light loads and smooth roads.
-Higher spring pre-load provides a firmer ride and is recommended for heavy loads, rough road conditions, and faster, more challenging riding.
+Lower spring pre-load and softer damping provide a softer ride and are usually preferred for light loads and smooth roads.
+Higher spring pre-load and firmer damping provide a firmer ride and are recommended for heavy loads, rough road conditions, and faster, more challenging riding.